jeantimex/f5-tts-swift/README.md

 See the [Python repository](https://github.com/lucasnewman/f5-tts-mlx) for additional details on the model architecture.

-This repository is based on the original Pytorch implementation available [here](https://github.com/SWivid/F5-TTS).
+This repository is based on the original [Pytorch implementation of F5-TTS](https://github.com/SWivid/F5-TTS).

 ## Installation